Fan Buyer's Guide - Ceiling Fan Light Kits

 Given all of these ceiling fan light choices, how are you to decide what you need?

 First, think about whether you need a ceiling fan with light--or not.
 If you're not sure, start by determining how much light is already in the room.
 Is it a relatively open space with lots of windows or do your sliding glass doors allow in natural sunlight?
 Look around the room--how many lamps are already in place?
 Do they provide adequate lighting, or are several floor and table lamps required to really light the space well?
+Is this space already filled with natural light too?
+These are important considerations to think of when deciding if your fan needs a light kit.

 If you wish to have more control over the amount of light in a room without worrying about turning on five individual lamps, a ceiling fan with a light or a light kit may be the best option.
 Ceiling fan light kits provide ample, even light that's beneficial to all types of spaces, whether large or small, casual or formal.
 And many light kits are compatible with a wall dimmer or remote, so adjusting the light intensity is as easy as pressing a button.
-Keep in mind that the remote's receiver needs to be installed in the fan for the remote to work.
+Keep in mind that the remote's receiver needs to be installed in the fan for the remote to actually work.

 Choosing a Ceiling Fan & FAQ